 The reason for our diversion is a simple one (at least in our eyes) – the Temple of the Dark Moon resides in the Southern Hemisphere, and as such we have felt the need to make adjustments to various elements of the teachings in order to truly reflect our own environment as well as the hemispheric differences that may or may not have been observed during initial evolution of the Book of Shadows.

 This bold step has not always been received positively, however, for those who have trained and circle with us, the reasons behind what and how we do things does become clearer.

-In more recent times the Temple of the Dark Moon has adopted the usage of “contemporary Wytchcraft” to describe the style of Craft followed within our training circles as a way of differentiating what is taught outside of the Inner Court and what is taught inside the Inner Court (the Alexandrian material).
+In more recent times the Temple of the Dark Moon has adopted the usage of “contemporary witchcraft” to describe the style of Craft followed within our training circles as a way of differentiating what is taught outside of the Inner Court and what is taught inside the Inner Court (the Alexandrian material).

-*In reference to “traditional wytchcraft”, there are indeed other versions of wytchcraft which are not Gardnerian based at all, in particular hereditary family based traditions, those aligned with the Tubal Cain and 1734 traditions, as well as the Cultus Sabbati.
+*In reference to “traditional witchcraft”, there are indeed other versions of witchcraft which are not Gardnerian based at all, in particular hereditary family based traditions, those aligned with the Tubal Cain and 1734 traditions, as well as the Cultus Sabbati.
 As neither Gardner nor Sanders classified themselves as “Wiccans”, and in light of the increasing number of non or alleged “self-initiate” people following more eclectic styles calling themselves “Wiccans”, the Temple of the Dark Moon has reworded the style of Craft we utilise for clarity.